 Personal Injury settlements in RI

 Personal injury settlements or judgments, in Rhode Island, relating to pain and suffering , disability and certain types of disability pensions are not marital property.
 However, portions of such injury settlements pertaining to lost wages during the course of the marriage and medical bills expended during the marriage or other similar such damages do in fact constitute marital property subject to equitable division.
+Please contact a Rhode Island divorce lawyer for a more detailed explanation.
 For a more in depth explanation of whether injury awards are marital property in RI, please see also http://rhodeislanddivorcelawyerarticles.com/are-personal-injury-awards-marital-property-in-a-ri-divorce/

 Is premarital property subject to equitable division of assets in Providence Family Court?